 For more information please refer to the Institutional Eligibility to Administer CIHR Grant and Award Funds or contact the CIHR Contact Centre.

 My research is completed – what are my next steps?

-We would ask that, when you are communicating the results of your research, you acknowledge the contributions of CIHR, its Institutes and its partners.
+When you are communicating the results of your research, you should acknowledge the contributions of CIHR, its Institutes and/or its partners.

 As a successful applicant you will be required to complete and submit an electronic final report in ResearchNet.